Course Registration

 Instructor Information

-Amy received a BA in Elementary Education from the College of St. Scholastica and a MEd in Environmental Leadership and Learning from the University of MN.
-She has worked for cooperative extension for 30+ years in various positions, but has always tied her work to the environment.
-Amy has been a part of the Minnesota Master Naturalist program since it's beginnings in 2005.
-She is a native Minnesotan, from the Duluth area.
-She has always loved the outdoors and enjoys sharing her love and knowledge with others.
+Amy holds a BA in Elementary Education from the College of St. Scholastica and a MEd in Environmental Leadership and Learning from the University of MN.
+With over 30 years of experience in cooperative extension, Amy's career has been dedicated to intertwining her work with a passion for the environment.
+Since its inception in 2005, she has been an integral part of the Minnesota Master Naturalist program.
+Hailing from the Duluth area, Amy is a true native Minnesotan who has always cherished the outdoors, finding joy in sharing her love and knowledge with others.

 Always balancing between art and horticulture, Zan taught computer graphic design at Illinois Central College, Peoria High School and American Indian OIC.
 Previously, she was a program manager in horticulture and conservation for Fon du lac Park district in East Peoria, IL, where she promoted U of I Master Gardener & Junior Master Gardener programs.
 Before that she was a staff photographer & editor at State Farm Insurance, Illinois Farm Bureau and Illinois Audubon Magazine.